 Carol decided to buy the plastic gumboots she’d been wearing, having grown quite attached to them!
 We had drinks at a cafe, showers at the Sapa Sisters office, and I went for a wander through the thickly misted streets nearby, marvelling at how busy the little town was with tourists, most of them Chinese, constantly snapping pictures of each with their iPhones even though visibility was at about 10 feet.

-The minivan left at 5pm; packed full of travellers like ourselves we drove through the mist, and then the darkness, to the train station at Lao Cai, the unattractive transit town where we originally arrived by train, and the closest I’ve ever been to the Chinese border.
+The minivan left at 5pm; packed full of travellers like ourselves it drove through the mist, and then the darkness, to the train station at Lao Cai, the unattractive transit town where we originally arrived by train, and the closest I’ve ever been to the Chinese border.
 We had an average dinner in an average restaurant, pestered by a precocious child practicing his English (“what is your email?” he asked when we were leaving; “we don’t have emails” I answered – cue stunned silence).
 After a boring wait in the noisy train station (a football game was cranked up to 11 on the TV), we got on the train without incident and found our sleeper cabin.
 A noisy bunch of older French tourists shared the carriage – one stupid woman stood at the door to our cabin and rudely pointed at us as she prattled to her friend – but thankfully they settled down once we got moving.
-We got comfortable and drifted off to an exhausted sleep as the train bumped and shook its way to Hanoi.
+We got comfortable and drifted off to an exhausted sleep as the train bumped and shuddered its way to Hanoi.